 And finally, you will want to annotate all ideas and progress into a visually shared document.
 I recommend using an online collaboration software.
 As the cliche goes, “seeing is believing”.
 The visual annotation done during the meeting will build trust as it acknowledges validity of each person’s ideas and progress.
 The annotation also allows team members to think and buy-in to the ideas presented at their own pace, whether it is during the meeting or afterwards.

-A productive workplace needs to more than a group of individuals working in the same office.
+A productive workplace needs to be more than a group of individuals working in the same office.
 Beneficial things happen when team members are encouraged to come together and contribute their unique talents to the group, including:

 Select a collaboration software.
 I like Asana, while others use one of the many project management software programs listed here.

 Follow this JGCU Question Bursting technique to spark the collaborative process and build trust among the team.

 Either do the DiSC and/or read words of wisdom by great authors.

 Trust is the building block of productive collaboration.
 A team must be shown that their opinion is heard and valued for them to partake in the collaborative process and feel engaged.
 It is truly amazing when you experience the benefits of having empathy, building trust, and productive collaboration.
 If nothing else, you will have ah-ha moments that remind you why you wanted to build a thriving business with a great team to carry it into the future.
 So, if you seek success, prioritize this effort to productively collaborate and as always, good luck!